Dig Deeper, Go Farther!

 Whether your calling is to be a pastor, preacher, missionary, youth worker, educator, academic, social worker, or community leader, the Department of Biblical and Religious Studies is the place where you can combine the best of rigorous Christian scholarship with a commitment to transformative ministry preparation.

-The study of religion prepares students to succeed in many professions.
+The study of Christian and religious studies prepares students to succeed in many professions.
 Our graduates thrive as ministers, missionaries, scholars, social workers, lawyers, doctors, and preachers.
 In the 36 hours required for the major, students explore the Bible and Christian theology, as well as the history, sociology, and philosophy of religion.
 Courses examine not only the Christian tradition in which Samford is rooted, but also the many different religions that shape our world.
 Our Preministerial Scholars program offers co-curricular discussions and internships to prepare students for ministry.
-Religion majors are also eligible to participate in a fast track option for the master’s degree in social work.
-Students majoring in biblical studies, religion or religion with a concentration in ministry leadership, and who are called to ministry can apply for Samford's accelerated B.A.-to-M.Div. program.
+Christian and religious studies majors are also eligible to participate in a fast track option for the master’s degree in social work.
+Students majoring in biblical studies, Christian and religious studies or Christian and religious studies with a concentration in ministry leadership, and who are called to ministry can apply for Samford's accelerated B.A.-to-M.Div. program.
 If accepted, they can earn both degrees in six years rather than the typical seven.
 Our department also coordinates the Samford Sunday program, which matches student preachers with churches in the region.

 Seminary and Graduate School Placement